flybywiresim/docs/docs/beginner-guide/starting-the-aircraft.md

 We begin by looking down at the **bottom pedestal**.

-- Place the parking brake handle in the `OFF` position
+- Place the parking brake handle in the `ON` position
 - Ensure the speed brakes have been disarmed/retracted
 - Flaps are retracted
 - Weather radar is switched off